shah-in-boots/notes/literature/Selvaraju2020a.md

 - [ ] Finish reading article
 - [ ] Look at equations and try to understand them

-I've started taking notes on using this software in [[../permanent/Gradient-Weighted Class Activation Mapping (Grad-CAM)|Gradient-Weighted Class Activation Mapping (Grad-CAM)]].
+I've started taking notes on using this software in [Gradient-Weighted Class Activation Mapping (Grad-CAM)](../permanent/Gradient-Weighted%20Class%20Activation%20Mapping%20(Grad-CAM).md).

 %% end notes %%